vibraniumdroid/the-video-shop/README.md

 # the-video-shop
-A an SQL database and a webpage for video shop.
-PHP and HTML are used for the webpage.
+# An SQL database and a webpage for video rental shop
+# PHP and HTML are used for the webpage.
+# Originally created as a CIS course project